freeman-lab/gl-material/README.md

 Generate a compiled shader program for your material by providing these arguments
 - `gl` webgl context
 - `data` object with material data
-- `constants` optional mapping from string keys to values with which to replace them
+- `constants` optional mapping from string keys to values with which to replace them, e.g `{LIGHTCOUNT: 1}`

 The result has two properties
 - `material.shader` compiled shader program